USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 ### Viewing the Efficiencies Tab for a Control Measure [viewing_the_efficiencies_tab_for_a_control_measure_section] ###

-26\. **Click on the Efficiencies tab** to see the data that are available from this tab.
+26\. **Click on the Efficiencies tab** in the View Control Measure Window to see the data that are available from this tab.
 You will see a table with many columns.
 Each row in the table corresponds to a different "efficiency record" in the database.
 An efficiency record contains cost and control efficiency information about the control measure.
 In the example shown in [Figure](#efficiencies_tab_of_view_control_measure_window), notice that the control efficiency and cost data (CPT) vary by pollutant. **Scroll to the right** to see some of the other columns in the table that are not immediately visible.

 If the cost or control efficiency varies over region or time, it is possible to specify different records in the table for each Locale (i.e., state or county) or for each Effective Date if the measure will be "phased in" over time.
 Different efficiency records can also be entered to account for different source sizes using the Min Emis and Max Emis columns.